wilcockj/autozoomer/README.md

 Stop the script.

-Go onto telegram message @userinfobot and copy your id into the config.ini
+Go onto telegram message @userinfobot and copy your id into the config.ini userid

+Then also go on telgram and message @botfather and type /start then type /newbot choose a name then username and then copy the api key that you are given from this into the config.ini api_key

-Once this is inputted when you start the script your telegram should get a message saying the bot has started
+Once these variables are inputted when you start the script your telegram should get a message saying the bot has started